dusanmlynarcikdev/pro-plan-api/README.md

 ## 📦 Customer
 - **One Pro plan per customer**
-- **Identified by external ID** — a unique identifier provided by your application
+- **Identified by external ID** — a unique identifier provided by your app
 - **Simple management** — no states, just an active Pro plan flag

-> 💡 **Tip:** If you manage users for multiple applications at once, add an application prefix to the external ID, e.g. `myapp:user-1`.
+> 💡 **Tip:** If you manage users for multiple apps at once, add a prefix to the customer external ID, e.g. `myapp:user-1`.

 ## 🔌 API Endpoints
 - **Health check** — service availability